Andy (given name)

-Andy, also spelled Andi, Andie or Andee, is predominantly a diminutive version of the male given name Andrew, and variants of it such as Andreas and Andrei.
+Andy, also spelled Andye or Andee, is predominantly a diminutive version of the male given name Andrew, and variants of it such as Andreas, Andrés, and Andrei.
 The form of the variation is based on the Scottish "-ie" diminutive ending.
 Andrew is derived from the Greek name Andreas, meaning "manlike" or "brave".
-Andy is also occasionally used as a diminutive for the female given name Andrea in the English, German, Scandinavian and Spanish feminine version of the name Andrew (although Andrea is a masculine name in Italian).
-Although it is uncommon, some people named Alexander go by Andy.
-It is also occasionally spelled "Andie", "Andi", or "Andee" (these more often as a feminine name, but not exclusively).
+Andy is also occasionally used as a diminutive for the female given name Andrea.

 As a masculine name, it can also be a variant of Anthony (especially Andon, Andoni, Andonis, Andonios, Andoniaina & Andony).
 Andy can also be a feminine given name as an alternate form of Andrea.
 The Indian names Anand and Anindya are also sometimes shortened to Andy.

+In Indonesia, Andi is also a common first name, shortened from the word Adinda, used to address siblings respectfully, or from the Old Javanese word meaning "servant".
+It is also a title in South Sulawesi nobility (primarily Bugis, though have cognates in other Austronesian languages) for educated noble.
+Andi as a title in Bugis can be used for both male and female, but can only be inherited patrilineally.